 - AWS DataPipeline – architecture, integration, use cases.

-- AWS Networking – basic network architectures and knowledge: VPC, security groups, Direct Connect, VPN, Regions, Zones … network configuration of each particular service.
+- AWS Networking – basic network architectures and knowledge: VPC, security groups, Direct Connect, VPN, Regions, Zones … network configuration of each service.

 - AWS CloudWatch, Events, Log – architecture, configuration, integration, use case knowledge.